Medicare (United States): Medicare supplement (Medigap) policies

-As of 2016, 11 policies are currently sold—though few are available in all states, and some are not available at all in Massachusetts, Minnesota and Wisconsin (although these states have analogs to the lettered Medigap plans).
-These plans are standardized with a base and a series of riders.
-These are Plan A, Plan B, Plan C, Plan D, Plan F, High Deductible Plan F, Plan G, Plan K, Plan L, Plan M, and Plan N. Cost is usually the only difference between Medigap policies with the same letter sold by different insurance companies in the same state.
-Unlike public Part C Medicare health Plans, Medigap plans have no networks, and any provider who accepts Original Medicare must also accept Medigap.

-All insurance companies that sell Medigap policies are required to make Plan A available, and if they offer any other policies, they must also make either Plan C or Plan F available as well, though Plan F is scheduled to sunset in the year 2020.
-Anyone who currently has a Plan F may keep it.
-Many of the insurance companies that offer Medigap insurance policies also sponsor Part C health plans but most Part C health plans are sponsored by integrated health delivery systems and their spin-offs, charities, and unions as opposed to insurance companies.
+All insurance companies that sell Medigap policies are required to make Plan A available, and if they offer any other policies, they must also make either Plan C available as well.
+Plan F is no longer offered as of 2020, but anyone who has a Plan F may keep it.
+Many of the insurance companies that offer Medigap insurance policies also sponsor Part C health plans, but most Part C health plans are sponsored by integrated health delivery systems and their spin-offs, charities, and unions as opposed to insurance companies.

 Payment for services

 Medicare contracts with regional insurance companies to process over one billion fee-for-service claims per year.
 In 2008, Medicare accounted for 13% ($386 billion) of the federal budget.
-In 2016 it is projected to account for close to 15% ($683 billion) of the total expenditures.
-For the decade 2010–2019 Medicare is projected to cost 6.4 trillion dollars.
+In 2016 it was projected to account for close to 15% ($683 billion) of the total expenditures.
+For the decade 2010–2019 Medicare was projected to cost 6.4 trillion dollars.